Meet the Team

 Dr. Clemens Hug is a research associate in Peter Sorger's lab at Harvard Medical School.
 During his PhD, Dr. Hug worked with Juanma Vaquerizas at the Max Plank Institute in Germany on what happens to 3D chromatin architecture during early embryo development when transcription activates for the first time after fertilization.
 He is experienced working with RNA-seq and ChIP-seq data, handles large compound libraries, trains machine learning models, and writes software for various research projects in the lab.
 At present, Dr. Hug's research focuses on understanding TDP-43 pathology and its implications for drug choice, working with Dr. Mark Albers in in Alzheimer's, immune infiltration during development of ovarian pre-cancer lesions, and the puzzling polypharmacology of kinase inhibitors.
 Away from the lab, Dr. Hug enjoys rock climbing in Rumney during the summer and playing lots of board games in the winter.

-Research Technicians & Clinical Research Coordinators
+Clinical Research Coordinators

 Interns